Berlin vs. Leipzig: Which city is better?

 Population growth and housing construction

 In the last ten years, Leipzig has recorded an enormous population growth, which was partly due to the large number of students who have settled here.
 The city is ideal for young people who are looking for a scene environment, but who cannot or do not want to pay high housing prices.
 While there was still a high vacancy rate here a few years ago, the housing market in Leipzig is also becoming increasingly tight.
 Word has long since spread about the city's popularity.
 Real estate buyers are increasingly switching from Berlin to Leipzig to invest their money in property there.
 Berlin's population is also still rising, but not to the same extent as a decade ago.
-This, combined with many residential projects completed in 2019, has ensured that the real estate situation there has eased somewhat, even though a shortage of housing still prevails and this is not expected to change in the near future.
+This, combined with many residential projects completed in recent years, has ensured that the real estate situation there has eased somewhat, even though a shortage of housing still prevails and this is not expected to change in the near future.

 Jobs and economic output